ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 **Application Startup:**
    - Once application launched then connect to the TPM and pull the required key to communicate with the DB.
+   - Admin user should login to the application, to initiate the initial sync with the MOSIP server.
    - Check the data availability in the local DB, if no data available then initiate the Sync [Master/ Configure/ User] process to download the machine [MAC ID] specific center level data from MOSIP server environment.
-   - During initial setup, until the data gets synch from server the user can't use the application.
+   - During initial setup, the application should have online connectivity with the MOSIP server to synch the configuration detail from server to local machine.
    - Before initialize the installation process, user should make sure that the local system meets the runtime / hardware requirement.

 **Update Process:**
 ***
    **Database update:**
-   If database to be updated to the next version then update the same in the Docker image [JFROG repository] and that will get downloaded through the respective Docker pull statement.
-Docker pull only download the updated layer [not all layers]
+   - If database to be updated with latest table or alter the table then the respective SQL file to be provided to the user through Admin portal.
+   - User should login to the application to run the script files.

    **Application update:**
-   Through application the version of Docker Image between the local repository and remote repository will be validated.
-If there is any difference in the version, then prompt the user to complete the current process [Registration and pushing packet] and initiate the software update process.
+   - The application update would be validated during startup using the Manifest.mf file.
+If any update then download the respective jar files through secured communication.

 **User Mapping to the Local machine:**
 ***
    User can do the self-mapping to the local machine by using their user id and password [which is provided by admin user] and OTP shared to their mobile/ email id.
    The existing user configured in Admin portal for a particular registration center can only be tagged to the local machine.

 **Security:**
 ***
    **Data Security:**
-   While storing the data into the local database the data would be encrypted and same would be decrypted while retrieving the same from db.
+   - While storing the data into the local database the data would be encrypted and same would be decrypted while retrieving the same from db.
 The key required for the database encryption/decryption would be stored into the TPM and same will be fetched when the application start up.
-The packet created during registration process and downloaded from pre-registration application would be encrypted using asymmetric and symmetric key.
+   - The packet created during registration process and downloaded from pre-registration application would be encrypted using asymmetric and symmetric key.
-The asymmetric key received from MOSIP server will be used for encryption of registration packet and it can only be decrypted at server end only.
+   - The asymmetric key received from MOSIP server will be used for encryption of registration packet and it can only be decrypted at server end only.
 At regular interval the encryption public key at Registration client would be updated.
-The Symmetric key would be generated on runtime and same will be used during the pre-registration packet decryption.
+   - The Symmetric key would be generated on runtime and same will be used during the pre-registration packet decryption.

    **Key management:**
    The key required for encryption / decryption at different process of an application would be maintained in database [encrypted format] and TPM.